hardcamls/zprize/msm-host.md

 - Transfers scalars to the DDR
-- Startup Xilinx Vitis kernels to transfer (scalar & points) from DDR to the MSM evaluation blocks for performing bucket sums
+- Startup Xilinx Vitis kernels to transfer (scalar & points) from DDR to the MSM evaluation blocks for performing bucket aggregation
-- Startup Xilinx Vitis kernels to transfer pippenger bucket sums results back to the host
+- Startup Xilinx Vitis kernels to transfer pippenger bucket results back to the host
-- Perform final bucket aggregation
+- Perform final bucket sum

 The host driver interleave most of the CPU work with the FPGA work to reduce total latency when evaluating a batch of multiple MSMs: